 Want to know how Iceland landed on everybody’s bucket list?
 This dreamy video shows you exactly why.

-Trace the Golden Circle to see Geysir (the original geyser from which all others get their name) the Gullfoss waterfall, and the fissure where the North American and Eurasian tectonic plates meet: it’s the only place in the world to see this above the ocean.
-Other sights include the abandoned husk of a U.S. Navy airplane resting on a black sand beach, and those mystical, phantom Northern Lights dancing across the sky.
+Afterward, trace the Golden Circle to see Geysir (the original geyser from which all others get their name) the Gullfoss waterfall, and the fissure where the North American and Eurasian tectonic plates meet: it’s the only place in the world to see this above the ocean.
+Other sights include the abandoned husk of a U.S. Navy airplane resting on a black sand beach, and an ancient crater filled with pure rainwater.